Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 12. Apply Organic Fertilizers

-Spring is a great time to amend the soil with good organic fertilizers.
-Shallow rooted plants such as lettuce and mesclun will do fine with a good toss of worm castings spread onto top of the soil.
-Deeper rooted plants such as tomatoes, peppers, and beans can benefit from a good fertilizer put into the individual holes they are being planted in.
-If you are planting deep root plants, such as corn, organic fertilizer needs to be added to the individual rows.
+- Spring is a great time to amend the soil with organic fertilizers.
+Shallow-rooted plants like lettuce and mescaline will do fine with a toss of worm castings spread onto the top of the soil.

 13. Be Prepared to Protect Seedlings

-Being well prepared for spring planting season is an important part of having a successful spring garden.
-Being cooped up all winter is bad and when warmer weather rolls around its easy to get anxious and waste a lot of money if you are not careful.
+Being well-prepared for the spring planting season is an important part of having a successful spring garden.
+Being cooped up all winter is bad, and when warmer weather finally arrives, it is easy to get too anxious and waste a lot of necessary money.